quadrama/quadrama.github.io/theses.en.md

 editor: willand
 ---

-Here you find short summaries of the M.A. theses originated in the environment of QuaDramA research and classes:
+Here you find short summaries of the M.A. theses originated in the first phase of QuaDramA:

 <b>Sonja Eberhardt<br>
 <i>Hebbels fathers and children from a psychoanalytical perspective </i></b> [Working title]<br>